alosadagrande/tekton-dpdk/blog.md

 Next, create the TriggerBinding which specifies the values to use for your TriggerTemplate’s parameters.
 The GIT_URL and REVISION parameters are especially important because they are extracted from the pull request event body.
 See [GitHub pull request event documentation](https://developer.github.com/v3/activity/events/types/#pullrequestevent) for more information.

-The rest of the parameters in the TriggerBinding have hardcoded values, because they do not come from the pull request event; these values are specific to your OpenShift environment.
+The rest of the parameters in the TriggerBinding have hardcoded values because they do not come from the pull request event; these values are specific to your OpenShift environment.

 **NOTE:** TOKEN and CADATA parameters must be replaced by the specific values in your environment.